Russian Chicken With Walnut Sauce Recipe

 - 1/2 teaspoon ground coriander, For the sauce

 - 1/2 teaspoon ground fenugreek, For the sauce

 - 1/4 teaspoon cayenne pepper, For the sauce

 - 1/2 cup cilantro, For the sauce

 - Salt, to taste, For the sauce and with the chicken

 - First, marinate the chicken.
 Rub in salt and pepper into the chicken.
 Combine 3/4 cup of the lemon juice, olive oil, 3 cloves garlic, 8 sprigs tarragon, and some salt and pepper additional into a casserole dish or some other shallow vessel.

 - Add in chicken.
 Turn to coat with mixture.
 Turn occasionally afterwards.
 Let marinate at least 6 hours prior, resting in the refrigerator.
 I generally start marinating the night before, but then I go to sleep very late and we eat dinner early.

 - While the chicken is marinating, make the garlic sauce at some point.
-Cut up walnuts into smaller pieces, and add cilantro, minced cilantro, 4 tablespoons lemon juice, 1 cup chicken stock, coriander, fenugreek, cayenne pepper, and salt to taste.
+Cut up walnuts into smaller pieces, and add 5 cloves minced garlic, minced cilantro, 4 tablespoons lemon juice, 1 cup chicken stock, coriander, fenugreek, cayenne pepper, and salt to taste.
 Blend in a blender or food processor to make a paste.
 Let age several hours, add on cilantro leaves as garnish if desired.

 - Prepare the coals for barbecuing the chicken, waiting until coals are coated with white ash.
 Or if one desires, use a broiler.
 Remove chicken pieces from marinade, and without drying, place on grill or in broiler 3-4 inches from heat.